maxwett/badabob-datastory.github.io/index.md

 - Adventure
 - Horror

-tended to do better in terms of women proportion in their cast.
+genres tended to do better in terms of women proportion in their cast.
 Whereas
 - Action
 - Western
 - Drama